BLOG

 • Human Resources: Human resources hiring managers have been engaged and understand the skills and competencies that should be looked for in any position that may have responsibility for running projects.
 Human resources may also be involved in the assessment of existing personnel to identify any skill gaps that may need to be addressed through training or coaching.

 • Training Department: The training department should be engaged to develop any required training programs or materials that are necessary to raise the project management skill and competency levels of key individuals.
-Vary programs may be necessary depending on the need to train individuals on project management skills, team members on project team collaboration skills, and training for project sponsors on their roles in projects.
+Vary programs may be necessary depending on the need to train individuals on project management skills, team members on project team collaboration skills.
+And training for project sponsors on their roles in projects.

 Grouping of Project Management Activities

 The sixth edition of A Guide to the Project Management Body of Knowledge (PMBOK® Guide) outlines the five groupings that project management activities will occur in.
 These are important to understand as it helps a project manager associate the various activities with.
-The Project Management Process Groups are defined as follows by the Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Sixth Edition, Project Management Institute Inc., 2017, page 25:
+The Project Management Process Groups are defined as follows by the Project Management Institute.
+A Guide to the Project Management Body of Knowledge, (PMBOK® Guide): Sixth Edition, Project Management Institute Inc., 2017, page 25:

 • Planning Process Group: These processes help you define objectives and scope out the work to be done.
 They also encompass all the workaround planning and scheduling tasks.
 Again, they can cover a complete project or just the phase you are working on right now.
-Or you might be closing one phase and planning the next in parallel.
+Or you is closing one phase and planning the next in parallel.

 • Executing Process Group: You do these processes as you carry out your project tasks.
 This is the ‘delivery’ part of project management, where the main activity happens and you create the products.